of Statistics, Astronomy & Astrophysics

 Babu is a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Institute of Mathematical Statistics (IMS), a Fellow of the American Statistical Association (ASA), an elected member of the International Statistical Institute (ISI), an elected member of the International Astronomical Union (IAU), a Fellow of the International Astrostatistics Association (IAA) and a 1997-1999 Twinning Fellow of the National Research Council (NRC).
 Chair, IMS Committee on Fellows 2002-2003, and member of the IMS Committee on Fellows 2001-2004.
 Research Professor, Mathematical Sciences Research Institute, Berkeley January - March 2005.
 Chair, Program Leaders Committee, SAMSI Astrostatistics Program January - May 2006.
 Program Chair, 2016-17 Program on Statistical, Mathematical and Computational Methods for Astronomy (ASTRO) August 2016 - May 2017.
 Babu received a 2016 Outstanding Contributions to Astrostatistics Award from IAA.

 Babu is a Core Team Member of Informatics and Statistics Science Collaboration of Large Synoptic Survey Telescope.
-Babu served as Vice President (2012-2017) of International Astrostatistics Association affiliated with the International Statistical Institute and is Interim President of IAA (2017-).
+He is the Chair (2017- ) of the Management Committee, Astrostatistics Special Interest Group, at International Statistical Institute (ISI).
+Babu served as Vice President (2012-2017) and Interim President (2017) of International Astrostatistics Association (IAA).
+He is the current President of IAA (2018-2020).

 Babu was the founding Editor-in-Chief of Statistical Methodology.
 He served on the editorial boards of the Journal of Nonparametric Statistics, Journal of Statistical Planning and Inference, and Sankhya.